ddigiorg/htm-python/README.md

 ####Columns

-Macrocolumns are  vertical structures of neurons and can be broken down into a more basic structure, the minicolumn.
-Due to a class of inhibitory neurons, all neurons in the column respond to the same feed forward inputs of the proximal dendrites.
+Mini-columns are  vertical structures through the 6 layers of cortex comprising of about 80-120 neurons.
+A neuron's feed forward input, the proximal dendrite, attaches to a receptive field, or particular area of sensory space in which stimulus will trigger the firing of the neuron.
+Neurons in a minicolumn have the same receptive field.
 Therefore in the HTM algorithm for organizational purposes, each column stores proximal dendrites rather than each neuron in a column.

-####Neurons
+####Neurons (Cell in HTM)

 The structure of an HTM cell, or neuron, is modeled after pyramidal neurons in the neocortex.
 In a real neuron when it is in an active state the axon outputs a short burst of action potentials.
 When it is in a predictive state the axon outputs a slower, steady rate of action potentials.
-These action potentials are not modeled in the HTM.
+These action potentials are only modeled with a binary "on" or "off" for a cell's state.

-#####Neuron Inputs
-+ Proximal Dendrites
-+ Apical Dendrites
-+ Basal Dendrites

-#####Neuron Outputs
-Axon: has 3 output states:
-+ Inactive
-+ Active
-+ Prediction

 ####Dendrite Segments